svenvc/blog/2025-09-17-http-client-settings.md

 2025-09-17 14:16:26 053 677464 Connection Closed 146.185.177.20:443
 ```

-So even though we did not manually close the client, this happened automatically.
-Furthermore, the server was informed by this as well by way of a `Connect: close` header in the request, so the other side also closed the connection immediately after sending the response.
+So even though we did not manually close the client, this happened automatically and immediately.
+Furthermore, the server was informed of this as well by way of a `Connect: close` header in the request, so the other side also closed the connection right after sending the response.
 Nice!

 As a protocol, HTTP might give you an answer, but not the answer that you expect.
 Say you want to fetch a text file with some numbers from a server.
-If the server was removed from the server, you will get a Not found response instead of the string with numbers.
+If the file was renamed or removed from the server, you will get a Not found response instead of the string with numbers.
 It would be as if you mistyped the name.
 Another possible issue is that you request say an image, but get an HTML document back.

-The next script show how to make request with a higher reliability.
+The next script shows how to make requests with a higher reliability.

 ```smalltalk
 ZnClient new